 To clone the current branch, in the terminal type:

 Or proceed to Comutel releases and download the release archive.

 Versions of Computel 0.3 and higher have made it quite a straightforward tool to use.
 To download and get a quick start, read this user manual.
-A more detailed user manual is available in the Computel package.
+A more detailed user manual is available at the Computel github repository.

 You have to have R (version 3.0.3 or higher) and samtools version 1.3 or higher (for Computel v0.4) installed in your system.